 For hungry bellies, head to the Nordic Valley Grill

-, which is open daily until 7:30 PM (open till 3:30 PM on Sundays).
-Basic ski hill fare is grilled up daily and includes menu items such as breakfast sandwiches, avocado bacon burgers, sandwiches and salads.
+, which is open daily with reduced hours on Sunday.
+Basic ski hill fare includes menu items such as breakfast sandwiches, avocado bacon burgers, sandwiches and salads.
 Like any true mom and pop ski area, brown bag lunches are totally welcome at Nordic Valley and many families opt to bring their own food.

 Childcare is not offered at Nordic Valley, but consider dropping the kids off for a lesson.
-Skiers as young as 2 and snowboarders as young as 4 can be enrolled in lessons.
+Young skiers and snowboarders as young can be enrolled in private lessons.
+Be sure to call in advance to complete a reservation.

 POINTS OF INTEREST